 15 Japanese Historical Figures to Know for Your Japanese Holiday

-Even if you aren’t into history, you’ll still regularly encounter references to these larger-than-life Japanese historical figures during your Japanese holiday.
-Here are 15 key Japanese historical figures to know about when having a holiday in Nihon.
+Even if you aren’t into Japanese history, you’ll still regularly encounter references to these larger-than-life characters during your Japanese holiday.
+Here are 15 key Japanese historical figures to know about when having a holiday in Japan.
 Though all have long since passed from this world, their legacies—and the gorgeous tourist attractions associated with them—continue to be prominent in the Land of the Rising Sun.

 15 Famous Japanese Historical Figures to for Your Japanese Holiday

 - Prince Shōtoku (聖徳太子 AD 574–AD 622)

 - Miyamoto Musashi (宮本武蔵 AD 1584–AD 1645)

 - Saigō Takamori (西郷隆盛AD 1828 - AD 1877)

 - Hijikata Toshizō (土方歳三AD 1835–AD 1869)

 - Emperor Meiji (明治天皇AD 1867–AD 1912)